TREATMENTS FOR PANCREATIC CANCER

 - managing symptoms for the best quality of life.

-What Treatment Choices Are Available For Pancreatic Cancer?
+What Treatment Choices are Available for Pancreatic Cancer?

 Surgical approaches differ for masses in the head, body, tail, or uncinate process of the pancreas.

 Surgical resection is the mainstay treatment for Pancreatic Cancer.
-It provides a survival benefit in patients with small, localized pancreatic tumors.

 Patients with unresectable, metastatic, or recurrent disease are unlikely to benefit from surgical resection.